Kowshalya-Eswar/agrofarm/README.md

 AWS_SECRET_ACCESS_KEY: Your AWS secret access key, used in conjunction with the access key ID for authenticating AWS service requests.

 ADMIN_EMAIL: The email address designated to receive notifications (e.g., order confirmations, new user registrations) from the application via SES.

+RAZORPAY_KEY_ID : Your Razorpay key id, used for creating and making payments

+RAZORPAY_KEY_SECRET = Your Razorpay secret key, used for creating and making payments

+RAZORPAY_WEBHOOK_SECRET = Your RazorPay webhook secret used to handle the webhook response

 Admin Only